denten-courses/masters-seminar/README.md

+## English and Comparative Literature Masters Seminar

+!!!
+Syllabus in progress, check the commit date.

 This MA seminar (1) provides an episodic overview of developments in Anglophone literary studies, (2) introduces students to advanced research methods in the field, and (3) develops familiarity with professional norms and practices.